MichelNivard/MCMSEM/README.md

  - Removed `par` column from `summary(mcmresult)` as it did not provide additional information
  - Changed `edge` column for skewness and kurtosis parameters to `~~~` and `~~~~` respectively
  - Renamed `MCMresultclass.R` to  `MCMresultclasses.R` as it now also holds `mcmresultsummaryclass` (putting it in a separate script didn't work)
- - Added `mcmresultsummaryclass`, a custom class now returend from `summary(mcmresult)` in order to store additional information.
+ - Added `mcmresultsummaryclass`, a custom class now returned from `summary(mcmresult)` in order to store additional information.
 The `mcmresultsummaryclass` contains the following:
    - `df`: dataframe with parameter table (this used to be the only thing returned from `summary(mcmresult)`)
    - `result`: A reference to the result object that the summary is generated from
  - `as.data.frame(summary(mcmresult))` simply extracts the parameter table